audy/lederhosen/readme.md

   --output=clusters_taxonomies.strict.genus.txt
 ```

+Reads that do not have the same phylogeny at `level` will become `unclassified_reads`

 ### Generate OTU tables

 Create an OTU abundance table where rows are samples and columns are clusters.
 The entries are the number of reads for that cluster in a sample.